Data Engineer Mock Interview

 Where the questions come from

-Our questions are tagged Easy, Medium, and Hard based on actual interview difficulty, not academic complexity.
-A "Medium" question on DataDriven takes 15 to 25 minutes, matching the time allocation in a real 45-minute coding round (accounting for intro and questions at the end).
-A "Hard" question pushes senior and staff candidates.
+Questions are tagged Easy, Medium, and Hard based on the time and depth observed in real interview rounds rather than academic complexity.
+A Medium question targets 15 to 25 minutes of solve time, matching the per-question budget in a 45-minute coding round after accounting for intros and discussion.
+A Hard question targets the senior and staff bands.

 Frequently asked questions